 Demoting an employee can seem a more attractive option than going down the disciplinary or performance route (and potentially terminating his or her employment).
 But it is not without its legal risks.
-So, before you second that demotion, here’s Julian Cox, Head of Employment at iLaw with exactly what you need to know.
+So, before you consider demotion, here’s exactly what you need to know.

 Demotion is often approached by employers and HR professionals with a degree of trepidation as an option in managing the workforce.
 This is perhaps not surprising, since as a potential sanction it undoubtedly represents a significant change to an employee’s employment arrangements and one that they may therefore be less than happy to accept.

 Demotion can take various forms including a change in:

 An employer may look to demote an employee for a number of reasons:

 Based on work performance.
 An employer may look to demote an employee as an alternative to dismissal after going through a performance management procedure;